Beaverton Valley Times: History

 On September 6, 1962, The Valley News was renamed The Valley Times (OCLC number 30759134).
 By that time, the Tigard Times, which had begun publication in February 1957 (as a weekly, subscription paper), and the Washington County News-Times of Forest Grove were affiliated or jointly owned, and the renaming of the Valley News as the Times was intended to publicize that relationship.
 The publishing company's name at that time was Valley Publishing, Inc. Circulation surpassed 10,000 in 1967.

 Publisher Hugh Edward McGilvra sold the newspaper in 1981 to the owners of Eugene's Register-Guard.
 In January 1989, "Beaverton" was added to the paper's name, making it The Beaverton Valley Times.
 In 1989, the paper's circulation was in excess of 8,000.

 The paper won a first-place prize for its size category in 1992 for general excellence from the Oregon Newspaper Publishers Association.
 In 1996, along with five other area newspapers, the Valley Times was sold to Steve and Randalyn Clark.
 In 1997, the paper took first place in its division at the annual Better Newspaper Contest of the Oregon Newspaper Publishers Association.
 In July 2000, the Valley Times was honored by the same organization for excellence.
 Community Newspapers Inc. sold the newspaper along with several others in the Portland metropolitan area to Pamplin Media Group in August 2000.

 By 2003, the paper began printing announcements for same-sex couples' commitment ceremonies.
 In 2005, it was the largest weekly newspaper in Oregon.
 The Oregonian announced plans to launch a competing paper, the Beaverton Leader, in March 2013.
 The Leader ceased publication in 2016.

 Effective with the edition of February 8, 2018, the print edition of the Beaverton Valley Times was combined with those of two other Pamplin papers, the weekly The Times (also known as the Tigard Times, and covering both Tigard and Tualatin) and the monthly Sherwood Gazette, published on Thursdays and named simply The Times.
 The paper now covers Beaverton, Tigard, Tualatin, and Sherwood.
 The three papers had already been sharing some content.
 The new title is used for print copies delivered to subscribers, while newspaper racks/boxes carry a slightly different, zoned edition of The Times, named The Washington County Times, that was introduced when the papers were merged.
-In 2021, Pamplin revived the use of the Beaverton Valley Times title in some print editions.
+In 2021, Pamplin revived the use of the Beaverton Valley Times and the Sherwood Gazette titles in some print editions, but in July 2024, the Sherwood Gazette was again merged into The Times, its print edition discontinued.